Policy: Contracted Provider Dismissal | ||

 C. Investigation

-- Clinical Quality Leadership or designee will conduct a thorough investigation of any concerns reported using a standardized template and attempt to engage the provider in a discussion regarding the reported concerns.
-The Compliance Officer will guide the investigation in relation to concerns that are primarily compliance-related (for example, false billing allegations).
+- The Compliance Team will guide investigations in relation to concerns that are primarily compliance-related (for example, false billing allegations).

 - The investigation may include interviewing patients/providers, reviewing medical records, data analysis, reviewing complaints and grievances, and/or consulting with external experts as necessary.